 – J.R.R.
 Tolkien, in The Lord of the Rings

 July 19 has a reputation as an adventurous day, maybe even an infamous one.
 Samuel Colt, Edgar Degas, Max Fleischer, Joseph Smith, and Lizzie Borden, among others, share my birthday.
-(I missed sharing Alexander the Great’s by minutes.)
-Lady Jane Grey lost a crown, and the first Mary Tudor gained one.
+I missed sharing Alexander the Great’s by minutes; or maybe I didn’t, depending on which time zone and whether or not there was daylight savings being observed in the Indiana city where I was born.
+Lady Jane Grey lost her crown, and the first Mary Tudor gained it.
 Sarah Good and other members of the Salem Village community were executed for witchcraft in Massachusetts.
 Some of my ancestors, the Haudenosaunee, signed over the rights to most of their hunting lands in the Treaty of Nanfan.
 On other ancestral lands a century and a half later, a major women’s rights convention was held at Seneca Falls, New York.

 Doc Holliday became a murderer on July 19.
 France and Prussia started a war.
 The Taiping Rebellion ended on July 19.
 A huge meteor tried, and failed, to destroy Holbrook, Arizona.
 The World War II “V for Victory” hand sign was taken up by Churchill in England, despite his secretaries being worried it’d be mistaken for another, less polite gesture.
 July 19 is the birthday of the British National Intelligence Corps; the ill-advised Don’t Ask, Don’t Tell policy of the US Department of Defense; and the 1980 Summer Olympics, an event a number of countries boycotted because they had issues with a questionable, endless war in a place called Afghanistan.